Endometriosis: Surgery

-Clinical guidelines recommend surgery when medical treatment does not work sufficiently, has unacceptable side effects or is contraindicated.
-Large endometriomas can only effectively be treated with surgery.
+Clinical guidelines recommend surgery when drug treatment does not work sufficiently, has unacceptable side effects, or should be avoided due to health risks (a contraindication).
+Large endometriomas can only be treated effectively with surgery.
 Surgery is also recommended when deep endometriosis causes problems in the bowels or urinary tract, such as obstruction.
-It is unclear what the effect of surgery is for pain relief in cases of superficial periteneal endometriosis.
+It is unclear if surgery for superficial peritoneal endometriosis relieves pain.
+After surgery, hormonal suppression is used to reduce risk of recurrence.